opencast/opencast/docs/guides/admin/docs/installation/multiple-servers.md

     chkconfig  --level 345 nfs on
     service nfs start

-Later on you want to have one common user on all your systems that has access to the share as you do not want everyone to have access.
-As preparation for this it makes sense to manually create a matterhorn user and group with a common UID and GID.
-In the following example we use 992 as group id and 995 as user id for matterhorn:
+You want to have one common user on all your systems, so that file permissions do not become an issue..
+As preparation for this it makes sense to manually create a matterhorn user and group with a common UID and GID:

     groupadd -g 1234 matterhorn
     useradd -g 1234 -u 1234 matterhorn